yusufozturk/panther/docs/CONTRIBUTING.md

 Please follow the [Code of Conduct](https://github.com/panther-labs/panther/blob/master/docs/CODE_OF_CONDUCT.md) in all of your interactions with the project.

+Prior to contributing code, you will be required to sign our [Contributor License Agreement](https://cla-assistant.io/panther-labs/panther).

 ## Pull Request Process

 1. Please first discuss the change you wish to make by creating an [issue](https://github.com/panther-labs/panther/issues)